MiamiOH-CSE274/Portfolio/README.md

 I chose to do the Binary Search Tree Lab for the implementation of a Binary Search Tree.
 Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/06_BST_Lab/blob/kojsmn/BST.ipp

+In my Binary Search Tree all the methods were of 0(h) running time where h is the height of the tree.
+Most of the methods are recursive.

 7 - Create an implementation of a Hash Table
 ----
 Possible sources of evidence (do any one of these):